dyorg/slim-token-authentication/README.md

 ### Parameter

-If token is not fount on header, middleware tries to find `authorization` query parameter.
+If token was not found on header, middleware tries to find `authorization` query parameter.
 You can change parameter name using `parameter` option.
 You can disabled authentication via parameter setting `parameter` option as null.